Sell Safely During (and AFTER) the Covid-19 Pandemic

-3. Welcome The Digital Age — Sign Paperwork Remotely!
+3. Welcome to the Digital Age — Sign Paperwork Remotely!

 4. Utilize Limited Contact Inspections And Appraisals.

 Nowadays, home inspections can also be done with very little to no contact.
-Inspectors are following necessary protocols, such as wearing booties, masks, and gloves to ensure a safe environment.
+Inspectors are following mask protocols to ensure a safe environment.
 We are advising our clients to vacate the property during the inspection (typically for three hours).
 Essentially, the fewer people in a confined space, the better.

 Alongside this, you can request a drive-by appraisal for your home.
 Usually, an appraiser needs to go inside your home to do the full valuation.
-In light of COVID, drive-by home appraisals have become quite common!
+Following the height of Covid, drive-by home appraisals have become quite common!
 Rather than stepping foot into your home, the appraiser will drive by and do an exterior assessment of your home.
 They'll also utilize city records and property data to complete the rest of the assessment.